pyinvoke/invoke/docs/getting_started.rst

   .. note::
     See `Boilerplate reduction`_ below; this API is mostly for cleanness' sake.

-* Define your task with an initial argument to hold the context; this argument isn't taken into account during command-line parsing and is solely for context handling.
+* Define your task with an initial context argument; this argument is ignored during command-line parsing and is solely for context handling.

-    * You can name it anything you want; Invoke passes the context in positionally, not via keyword argument.
+    * You can name it anything you want; Invoke uses it positionally, not via keyword.
 The convention used in the documentation is typically ``context`` or ``ctx``.

 * Replace any mentions of `~.runner.run` with ``ctx.run`` (or whatever your context argument's name was).